azurebigcompute/Recipes/Azure Batch/CustomImages/CustomImagePython.md

 _BATCH_PRINCIPAL='mkbatchappwe'
 _BATCH_PRINCIPAL_URL='http://mkbatchappwe'
 ```

-We have to trawl these values from a few Azure CLI commands and Azure Portal operations:
+We have to trawl these values from a few Azure CLI commands

-From your service principal creation you have much of the information needed.
+Firstly, from the service principal creation you did earlier (see recipe 1) you have much of the information needed.

 ```
 $ az ad sp create-for-rbac --name mkbatchappwe --output json